 - Reach out to a loved one in your support system

-- Seek an out-patient rehab or counseling program
+- Seek an outpatient rehab or counseling program

-What Happens After A Florida Relapse Program?
+What Happens After A relapse Treatment program?

 It’s only natural to feel a bit scared and to wonder where you go from here.
 Remember that no matter how guilty you feel about your relapse, you’re not alone.
 Many people have gone through the same thing and found their way back to recovery.